alisolphp/LearnHub/README.md

 ---

 ## 🤿 Let's Dive in!
 Want your AI chatbot to create a personalized study plan for you using LearnHub resources?
-Simply click the link below!
+Click the link below!

 [🍚 Ask AI to Cook Up My Rapid Study Plan](https://alisol.ir/?ai=learnhub_starter)